Name For A 7 Sided Shape

 Q: Is it possible to tile a plane using only regular heptagons?

 A: No, it is not possible to tile a plane using only regular heptagons.
-This is because the interior angle of a regular heptagon is approximately 128.57 degrees, which is not a divisor of 360 degrees.
+This is because the interior angle of a regular heptagon is approximately 128.That said, 57 degrees, which is not a divisor of 360 degrees.
 For a shape to tile a plane on its own, its interior angle must be a divisor of 360 degrees or be combinable with other shapes that result in angles that divide 360 evenly at each vertex.

 Q: What are some real-world applications of heptagons?